TheRealReal/conn_grpc/README.md

 end
 ```

-Then add `DemoChannel` to your supervision tree, and anywhere from your application, call `get/0` to get the channel connection:
+Then add `DemoChannel` to your supervision tree, and call anywhere in your application to get your channel connection:

 ```elixir
 {:ok, channel} = DemoChannel.get()